Pre-election day events of the 2020 Singaporean general election

 List of notable events prior to the 2020 Singaporean general election:

 New candidates/Outgoing MPs

 New candidates

 The following is a list of candidates contesting in the election for the first time.
 There are 73 new candidates.

 Candidates running as independents do not have a party logo but have a different logo reflected in the party column.

 Outgoing Members of Parliament

 The following members of parliament (MPs) retired and did not seek re-election this time.

 Pre-nomination day

 The following is a list of events that occurred prior to Nomination Day on 30 June 2020.
 All times are reflected in Singapore Standard Time (SGT).

+Nomination day

+On 30 June 2020 from 11 am to 12 noon SGT, each candidate filed their nomination papers (along with the approval of a proposer, a seconder and at least four assentors), a political donation certificate (by before 26 June), and paid an election deposit of S$13,500 (down from S$14,500 in the previous 2015 election, but also the same amount as seen in the 2016 by-election) in one of the nine designated schools or through online to complete their application.
+Additionally, in the case for Group Representation Constituencies, their team must consist of at least one minority candidate and must also submit a community committee form (Malay/Muslim or Indian/other minority which is dependent on the constituency's requirements).

+The list of nine schools designated as nomination centres were: